TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC tool that injects a decrypted elf(made by FAGDec or vita-unmake-fself) into an decrypted eboot.bin (made by FAGDec).

+* Credits: Motoharu and CelesteBlue for make-fself rev ur engs.

 PSVita-ELF-builder – by @CelesteBlue-dev
 ---
 A PC tool that rebuilds ELF from decrypted modules' segments.
 To be used after using vitaDecrypt or vDump.